Regi, Chief Verification OfficerAbout Real Press

 Combined Scoring

-Signals from all active models are weighted by confidence and merged into a single Human → AI rating.
-Text carries 50% of the composite weight, images 35%, and video 15%.
-When providers disagree, we show the disagreement rather than hide it — Pro users see the full breakdown.
+Signals from all active models are weighted by confidence and merged into a single Human to AI rating.
+Text, image, and video (once supported) will be weighted depending on which exist, and how much of the overall context is of each type.
+When we combine signals and the providers disagree, we show the disagreement rather than hide it.
+Paid users see the full breakdown.

 Score Classifications